TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Delete Usage Plan
-- Delete a usage plan.
+- Deletes a usage plan.
 - You can delete a usage plan after releasing all stages associated with the usage plan.

 #### Request